Indian Saag recipe

 • Add the butter to the pan and stir in the coarsely-chopped garlic, peppadew and turmeric for a minute or two.

-• Then add the freshly-roasted and ground cumin and coriander, and the cinnamon and stir for another minute.
+• Then add the freshly-roasted and ground cumin and coriander; and the cinnamon stick.
+Stir for another minute.

 • Pulse the nuts in a blender and add.